gobuffalo/tags/README.md

 ## Getting Started
 ### Prerequisites

-Tags has a minimum Go dependency of 1.8.1.
+Tags has a minimum Go dependency of 1.12.0 and is being actively tested against go 1.12 and 1.13.

 ### Installing

 To get this lib just get it via `go get`

 ```
-go get -u -v github.com/gobuffalo/tags/v3/...
+go get github.com/gobuffalo/tags/...
 ```
 ## Running the tests

-In order to run the tests just do it with a regular
+In order to run the tests you can execute:

 ```
-go test ./...
+go test ./...--race
 ```
 ## Documentation

-Documentation is currently in [this repository Wiki](https://github.com/gobuffalo/tags/v3/wiki), you can find there instructions on how to use tags within your app.
+Documentation is currently in [this repository Wiki](https://github.com/gobuffalo/tags/wiki), you can find there instructions on how to use tags within your app.

 ## Contributing